 As described in the Attestation Framework document ([Ref.
 2] in draft form), when establishing a business relationship with a Customer (in the context of this process it is assumed a Customer is an organization and likely not an individual person) an O-SP will execute an identity management procedure including “identity proofing” to determine the real-world identity of the Customer for commercial and policy enforcement purposes.
 The identity proofing may include gathering and verifying Customer mailing address, contact phone numbers and e-mail addresses, tax ID or other government identifiers, credit information, verifying the identity of corporate officers, etc. Once the Customer identity has been verified on a bi-lateral basis all credentials exchange and TN assignments are tied to that identity.
 In the simplest cases where no third-parties are involved in the identity management and TN management processes, the bi-lateral exchange of (enterprise) identity information and TN assignments are sufficient for the O-SP to determine the Customer’s authorization to use a calling TN as a basis for full attestation marking in the SHAKEN PASSporT.

 When additional parties are involved in the TN management and authorization process, including separate TN-SPs and O-SPs and/or entities with only an indirect relationship to the O-SP or TN-SP (for example C2 entities and TN Delegees), the exchange of authorization information across the parties can be simplified by having a form of identity that is commonly recognized and verifiable across all parties involved in the process.
 This identity can then be used with associated credentials to drive authorization transactions in the administrative channel and where needed to authenticate the party claiming to be authorized at the UNI (see 4.5 below).
 This method uses PKI credentials tied to a proven real-world identity at the enterprise level.
-The means for establishing a real-world identity and certifying credentials can be a process similar to web Extended Validation (EV) procedures.
+The means for establishing a real-world identity and certifying credentials can be a process similar to web Extended Validation (EV) procedures ([Ref.4]).
 In an EV X.509 certificate the subject typically contains a business name, location, and government registration ID.
 In the USA this includes the registered corporate name, business city, state name, and state corporate registration ID, although for these particular use cases industry participants may require other identifiers to make the subject identity more precise and verifiable.
 The CA providing the certificate executes an identity proofing procedure to determine (to an appropriate extent) that the requesting entity can legitimately assert the identity.
 This document will refer to the “EV process” and “EV credentials” to describe the enterprise identity proofing and PKI credential management process using standard EV procedures or a possible enhanced procedure.